 What Is the Difference Between SSI and SSDI?

-SSI stands for Supplemental Security Income [link to the Supplemental Security Income page].
+SSI stands for Supplemental Security Income.
 These benefits are available for disabled people who have never worked or haven’t worked long enough to earn the required credits to be insured by Social Security.
 Benefits are paid out of the United States Treasury general fund.
 In order to receive SSI, you must provide proof in the form of ample documentation that you are blind, disabled or over age 62 and that you have limited assets and resources.

 SSDI stands for Social Security Disability Insurance.
 SSDI is for disabled workers who worked long enough to qualify for Social Security, but their disability prevents them from working up to the age when Social Security retirement benefits are available.
 For instance, if you are 38 years old and find out that you have cancer, and you must take off work and undergo medical treatment.
 If you’ve been working since you were 19, you will have enough income credits to qualify for Social Security Disability Benefits.